Sr. Director, Agriculture and Forestry Programs

 National Advocacy Center - Washington, DC

-Julie says that her favorite part of the job is getting to work with so many dedicated and talented co-workers and NWF affiliate representatives.
-"We really do have the "dream team" needed to address global warming and protect wildlife for our children's future."
+Julie has worked on agriculture conservation policy for 14 years and bioenergy/biofuels policy for the last 6 years and previously worked extensively on wetlands conservation issues.
+She has an undergraduate degree in ecology/ethology/evolution and a M.S. in Forest Ecology.
+Her favorite part of the job is working with so many dedicated and talented co-workers and NWF affiliate representatives.
+"We really do have the ‘dream team’ within the NWF family, that is needed to address global warming and protect wildlife for our children's future."